Hav-A-Tampa

-Hav-A-Tampa is a cigar brand currently owned by ITG Brands.
-It was founded in Tampa in 1902.
+Hav-A-Tampa is an American cigar brand owned by ITG Brands.
+Its signature product, Hav-A-Tampa Jewels are little wood tip cigarillos that have been the best selling machine-made wood tipped cigars in the World.

+History

+The company was founded in Tampa, Florida in 1902.
 The company's slogan "Won't you Hav-A-Tampa cigar?" was one of a handful that propelled the city towards the nickname "Cigar City."
 Its signature product, the "Tampa Jewel" cigar, became widely distributed to service-members in Europe.
 The factory was located in Ybor City.
 In 1996, the firm made $140 million on 859 million cigars.
-In December of 1997 the company was sold to Tabacalera for $275 million dollars.
+In December 1997 the company was sold to Tabacalera for $275 million dollars.

 Later, the company was merged into the new company Altadis in 1999, which was later sold to Imperial Tobacco.
 The Ybor factory was shuttered in 2009, the cigars are now rolled in Puerto Rico.
 The company was also the first to employ the wooden tip.

+Hav-A-Tampa Jewels have been the world's bestselling wood-tipped machine-made cigars in the world.